vincentjzy/OpenCorr/7_Software_with_GUI.md

    (a) Set points of interest (POIs).
 We can place uniformly distributed POIs (by setting the space) in the select area, which is the combination of rectangles, ellipses and polygons ("+" means included and "-" means excluded).
 The set POI list can be exported to a CSV file and be loaded next time.
 The CSV file can be opened using excel or any text editor for further adjustment like adding or removing some POIs.

    (b) Set subset size.
 Subset can be square or rectangle.
-Check box "Show subset" to display an example in right-hand view.
-It will help to see if the speckle pattern within the subset is unique enough.
+Check box "Show subset" to display an example in right-hand view (Figure 7.4).
+It helps to see whether the subset is large enough to contain unique speckle pattern.

    ![image](./img/gui_quick_guide_4.PNG)